Technigo/project-survey/README.md

 # Survey form with React

-This project was about building a servey with components that uses the useState hook.
+This project was about building a survey with components that uses the useState hook.

 ## The problem